Tanya Adolpho

 Practice description

-Life moves in cycles, moments of endings and beginnings, of holding on and gently loosening our grip, of pausing and starting again.
-Change can sometimes feel natural and welcome, and at other times it may feel unsettling or too much, especially when past experiences have left deep impressions on the body and mind.
-When pain, fear, anger, hurt, or loss have had to be carried alone or pushed down for a long time, they can surface later as emotional or physical distress.
+Life moves in cycles, moments of change, uncertainty, endings and beginnings.
+Sometimes these shifts feel natural, and at other times they can feel overwhelming, especially when past experiences have left deep impressions on the body and mind.
+When pain, fear, anger or loss have been carried alone or pushed down for a long time, they often reappear later as emotional or physical distress.

-- The ongoing weight of trauma, grief, or unresolved experiences
+- the weight of trauma, grief or unresolved experiences

-- Feelings of depression or the impact of long-term stress on the body
+- low mood or the impact of long‑term stress on the body

-- Support you in reconnecting with your own agency and inner resources
+- reconnect you with your agency, inner resources and sense of choice

 My first session

-We will start with a gentle chat, either by phone or email so you can share a little about what you’re looking for.
-From there, we can arrange a free pre-session meeting, face to face or online.
-This gives us both the chance to see how it feels to work together and whether I am the right counsellor for you.
+We begin with a gentle, informal chat, either by phone or email, so you can share a little about what you’re looking for and ask any questions.
+From there, we can arrange a free pre‑session meeting, either face to face or online.
+This gives you a real sense of what it feels like to sit with me, and helps us both decide whether we’re a good fit to work together.

-Before our first full appointment, I will send you a counselling agreement and a short screening form.
-These are simply tools to help us begin with clarity and understanding.
-We will go through them together in your first session, so nothing feels overwhelming or rushed.
+Before your first full appointment, I’ll send you a counselling agreement and a short screening form.
+These simply help us start with clarity and understanding.
+We’ll go through them together in your first session so nothing feels rushed or overwhelming.

-Ongoing sessions In that first session, we will agree on a number of sessions to start with, usually at the same time each week.
-This agreement is flexible: it’s a guide, not a rule.
-You are free to continue for as long as you feel the work is helpful, and we can bring things to a close whenever you feel ready.
+In our first session, we’ll agree on an initial number of sessions, usually at the same time each week.
+This is flexible and can change as your needs change.
+You’re welcome to continue for as long as the work feels helpful, and we can bring things to a close whenever you feel ready.
+The pace and direction of therapy are always shaped around you.

 What I can help with

-ADD / ADHD, Anger management, Anxiety, Bereavement, Child related issues, Depression, Health related issues, Identity issues, LGBTQ+ counselling, Loss, Menopause, Mood disorder, Neurodiversity, Personal development, Post-traumatic stress, Redundancy, Relationships, Self esteem, Self-harm, Service veterans, Sexual identity, Spirituality, Stress, Trauma, Women's issues, Work related issues
+ADD / ADHD, Anger management, Anxiety, Bereavement, Body/somatic therapy, Child related issues, Depression, Health related issues, Identity issues, LGBTQ+ counselling, Life coaching, Loss, Menopause, Mood disorder, Neurodiversity, Personal development, Pet bereavement, Post-traumatic stress, Redundancy, Relationships, Self esteem, Self-harm, Service veterans, Sexual identity, Sexuality, Spirituality, Stress, Trauma, Women's issues, Work related issues

 Types of therapy

-Creative therapy, Emotionally focused therapy, Existential, Humanistic, Integrative, Interpersonal, Person centred, Psychodynamic, Relational, Transactional analysis, Transpersonal
+Acceptance and commitment therapy (ACT), Cognitive, Creative therapy, Emotionally focused therapy, Existential, Humanistic, Integrative, Internal Family Systems, Interpersonal, Person centred, Psychodynamic, Relational, Systemic, Transactional analysis, Transpersonal

 Clients I work with